Leandro-Thiery/FasTre/README.md

 * Run program using `flask run`

 # Deployment in Google Cloud
+This project is used to perform the data analysis model.
+To deploy the machine learning model, we first containerize our Flask application which imported the model.
+Then Cloud Run is deployed using the container (Stored in Container Registry) created a scalable deployment.
+Through GCP, we also use Firestore Database to store pieces of information about news and hospitals.
+Cloud Storage buckets are also created and used for additional objects such as images and the container itself.
 * Clone source code in Cloud Shell
 * Use `gcloud gcloud builds submit --tag gcr.io/PROJECT_ID/IMAGE_NAME` to submit container image to Container Registry
 * Deploy image in Cloud Run